NokeYuan/Diabetes-Readmission-AutoGluon/README.md

 # 🎯 Predicting 30-Day Readmissions in Diabetic Patients Using Ensemble Learning with AutoGluon

 This repository presents an end-to-end pipeline for predicting 30-day hospital readmissions among diabetic patients using modern AutoML techniques.
 The study leverages [AutoGluon](https://github.com/autogluon/autogluon), a state-of-the-art ensemble-based AutoML framework, and evaluates it against traditional machine learning, deep learning, and transformer-based tabular models.

-The results highlight the performance advantages and clinical interpretability of ensemble learning in healthcare applications.
+This study contributes by validating the
+AutoGluon ensemble model for 30-day readmission prediction in diabetic patients, benchmarking it against diverse models, and highlighting risk factors to support early intervention.

 ---